m-zafari/A-Star-And-Greedy-Best-First-Search-Algorithms/README.md

 # A Star Search And Greedy Best First Search
 These two informed search algorithm use evaluation function f(n) A Star Search use f(n) = g(n) + h(n) but Greedy Best First Search use f(n) = h(n)
+heapdict.py is ProirityQueue that is used in A*
 # Example

 ![image](https://github.com/user-attachments/assets/139effa7-00fe-4632-99be-7d8615777ad7)